SoftwareAG/sagdevops-templates/templates/sag-cc-creds-ssh/README.md

 * Open the Command Central web user interface.
 * Navigate to CCE > Command Central > Configurations > Credentials.
-* Click the **+** icon and select **Username and password** type from the menu.
+* Click the **+** icon and select the **Username and password** type from the menu.
-* Fill in the required fields, including password and save the configuration.
+* Fill in the required fields, including the password and save the configuration.
-* Click on the newly created configuration and click **Export**.
+* Click the alias of the new configuration and then **Export**.
 * Use the encrypted value of the `Password:` property.

-The encrypted password can be stored in a YAML file, or a properties file and added to a version control system.
+Store the encrypted password in a YAML or properties file, which you can add to a version control system.